Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability can lead to kernel warnings and potential system instability when F2FS operations are performed under specific conditions.
-The issue primarily affects systems using F2FS with UFS backed virtual disks during certain file operations (NVD).
+The vulnerability can lead to system instability and potential crashes when F2FS filesystem operations are performed under specific conditions.
+This particularly affects systems using UFS backed virtual disks with F2FS, where the improper context handling can trigger kernel warnings and potentially compromise system stability (NVD).

-A patch has been developed that modifies the intask() check inside f2fsreadendio() to also verify if interrupts are disabled.
-This ensures that pages are unmapped asynchronously in an interrupt handler, preventing the invalid context call (NVD).
+A patch has been developed that modifies the in_task() check inside f2fs_read_end_io() to also verify if interrupts are disabled.
+This ensures that pages are unmapped asynchronously in an interrupt handler.
+The fix has been incorporated into various Linux distributions, with Ubuntu marking it as affecting their newer releases (25.04 and 24.04 LTS) while older versions are not affected (Ubuntu).

 Source: This report was generated using AI